 This can take some time depending on the nature of an outbreak.
 If the DH investigation determines that a person was infectious while at school, the contact tracing process begins.

 All children and staff must limit their movements and not attend public places.

 If a school site has been closed, no school-based activities should continue until otherwise advised

-In the first instance, no school-based activities, such as outside school hours care (OSHC) or a school holiday program, should continue on site until advised otherwise by DHHS that it is safe to do so.
-Decisions will be made on a case-by-case basis on the expert advice of DHHS through the initial assessment and contact tracing process.
+In the first instance, no school-based activities, such as outside school hours care (OSHC) or a school holiday program, should continue on site until advised otherwise by DH that it is safe to do so.
+Decisions will be made on a case-by-case basis on the expert advice of DH through the initial assessment and contact tracing process.